Learning to Reach, Swim, Walk and Fly in One Trial: Data-Driven Control with Scarce Data and Side Information

-Specifically, in several control tasks from MuJoCo~\cite{todorov2012mujoco,tassa2018deepmind}, we provide promising and comparative results to state-of-the-art RL algorithms \dpg{}~\cite{barthmaron2018distributed} and \sac{}~\citep{haarnoja2018soft}.
-Further, in a ground collision avoidance scenario of an F-16 aircraft~\citep{heidlauf2018verification}, we show that the algorithm outperforms the highly-tuned linear-quadratic regulator controller of the simulator.
-We provide more details about each experiment in the supplementary material.\looseness=-1
+Specifically, in several control tasks from MuJoCo~\citep{todorov2012mujoco,tassa2018deepmind}, we provide promising and comparative results to \dpg{} and \sac{}.
+Further, in a ground collision avoidance scenario of an F-16 aircraft~\citep{heidlauf2018verification}, we show that the algorithm outperforms \sindyc{} and the tuned F-16's linear-quadratic regulator controller.\looseness=-1